school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

 source env/bin/activate
 pip install -r requirements.txt  # install the environment
 ```
-From here you can launch `jupyter notebook` and navigate to the presentaion `Nibabel.py`
+From here you can launch `jupyter notebook` and navigate to the presentaion `Nibabel.py`, or launch the notebook directly using:
-To launch the jupyter notebook:
 ```
 jupyter notebook Nibabel.py
 ```

 ## Material

-You can follow the `Nibabel.py` notebook along with the presentation.
+Follow the `Nibabel.py` notebook along with the presentation.

 The time stamps of this video are as follows.
 You need to watch all the basic content to complete the excercise.